Reviews You Can Rely On

 Expensive

-The Smith Vantage Mips is a long-time favorite among resort riders and our test team for its feature set, fit and incredible ventilation. ''We love the easily adjustable dial fit system, which eliminates pressure points and provides a comfortable, custom fit regardless of head shape," says our head tester, Isaac.
+The Smith Vantage Mips is a long-time favorite among resort riders and our test team for its feature set, fit, and incredible ventilation.
+“We love the easily adjustable dial fit system, which eliminates pressure points and provides a comfortable, custom fit regardless of head shape,” says one of our head testers, Isaac.
 The versatile ventilation system allows you to choose which vents to open so that you can tailor the amount of airflow.
-The model has 20 midsized vents and two adjustable toggles to control the front and back ventilation zones.
+The model has 20 mid-sized vents and two adjustable toggles to control the front and back ventilation zones.
 The comfort, plus the helmet's tight, high-quality construction, make it an easy choice for any diehard skier.

 ski helmet - the smith vantage earns points for both style and functionality.